Federal paycheck adjustment

 How to Use This Tool:

 1. Set Federal filing status, Pay frequency, and Federal taxable wages per paycheck.
-Use federal income-taxable wages, not net pay or Social Security wages.
+Use federal income-taxable wages from a regular paycheck, not take-home pay.

 3. Choose Remaining-check projection.
-Paystub mode uses the latest federal withholding amount, while worksheet mode uses the calculated 2026 IRS worksheet result.
+Use paystub mode to mirror the latest payroll result, or use worksheet mode to make the remaining checks follow the 2026 IRS W-4 worksheet amount.

-5. Choose an Annual tax target source.
-Use the worksheet estimate for a one-job estimate, or enter a manual target when another tax projection already includes outside income, deductions, and credits.
+5. Choose Annual tax target source.
+The worksheet estimate is a one-job estimate; Manual annual federal income tax target is better when a separate return projection or IRS estimator result already includes outside income, deductions, and credits.

-8. Read Withholding Snapshot first, then inspect W-4 Worksheet, Withholding Pace, and W-4 Adjustment for the calculation path and suggested payroll entry.
+8. Read Withholding Snapshot first, then check W-4 Worksheet, Withholding Pace, and W-4 Adjustment for the calculation path and suggested W-4 change.

 Interpreting Results:

-Per-check adjustment is the main action.
-A positive amount means current withholding is below the selected target and future checks need more federal income tax withheld.
-A negative amount means the current path is ahead of the target and may support reducing Step 4(c) or increasing Step 3 credits.
+Per-check adjustment is the main action number.
+A positive amount means the current path is below the selected target and future checks need more federal income tax withheld.
+A negative amount means the current path is ahead of the selected target and may support reducing Step 4(c) or increasing Step 3 credits.

 Recommended future withholding is the federal income tax amount to aim for on each remaining paycheck.
-Compare it with both the latest paystub federal withholding line and the Final worksheet withholding row.
-If those two figures disagree by a large margin, verify pay frequency, taxable wages, and the current W-4 before changing payroll elections.
+Compare it with the latest paystub federal withholding line and with Final worksheet withholding.
+A large mismatch does not automatically mean payroll is wrong; it means the filing status, taxable wages, W-4 fields, bonus treatment, or current payroll setup deserves a closer check.

-• Target federal payments equals annual tax target plus desired refund target, floored at zero.
+• Target federal payments equals the annual federal tax target plus the desired refund target, with a zero floor.

-• Projected payments on current path shows where the year ends if paychecks continue at the selected current withholding amount.
+• Projected payments on current path shows where the year ends if remaining checks keep using the selected current withholding amount.

 Technical Details:

-The remaining-year projection is a separate calculation.
-It compares federal tax payments already made plus future withholding against the annual tax target and desired refund target.
-That is why a correct worksheet amount can still need a change late in the year if earlier checks withheld too much or too little.
+The remaining-year projection is a separate arithmetic check.
+It does not change the IRS worksheet amount for a normal check.
+It compares payments already made plus expected future withholding with the selected annual tax target and refund target, which is why a technically correct worksheet amount can still need a catch-up change late in the year.

 Formula Core